eduvega99/products-flutter/README.md

 List of services used:

-- **Firebase - Realtime Database.** To storage all information about products.
+- **Firebase - Realtime Database.** To store all information about products.
 - **Firebase - Authentication.** To control authentication user.
 - **Cloudinary** To upload product images.